Rohit-Kombee/AI-Based-Log-Investigation-Dashboard-/README.md

 - **Choose a scenario** from a dropdown: Normal, Error spike, Malformed, Alternate fields, or Mixed.
 - **Set batches and batch size** and click **Send** to push log batches to the ingest API.
 - See **results** (accepted/rejected counts) and then check the **Dashboard** for the new data.

-Add a screenshot of the generator here (e.g. save as `docs/generator.png` and use the image path below):

 <img width="1903" height="907" alt="image" src="https://github.com/user-attachments/assets/19e53d3b-8afe-448c-8816-e8fe26cf5ff1" />